sverrehu/kafka-ops-julie/docs/the-descriptor-files.rst

 * **context** : It is commonly used to describe where a collection of entities are coming from.
 This value could be for example a team name, a line of business or simply the origin of the topics (the data center).
 This attribute is used as a primary key to group all the entities.

-* **project**: In each *context* there could be one or more projects, this attribute is the next level of personalisation as it is usually used to group all final entities such as permissions (acls/rbac), topics and schemas.
+* **project**: In each *context* there could be one or more projects, this attribute is the next level of personalisation as it is usually used to group all final entities such as permissions (ACLs), topics and schemas.
 Each Topology can have multiple of them.

 In between the *context* and the *project* attribute the user can define a free list of attributes in form of a key and value.
 This list of attributes is going to be listed, in order, by default during the topic name composition in between the context and the project attribute.